sgmurphy/wordpress-plugins/sticky-header-effects-for-elementor/readme.txt

 = Will this plugin slow down my website speed? =

-Sticky Header Options for Elementor is light-weight and you can also use only the options you want to use on your website for faster performance.
+Sticky Header Options for Elementor is extremely light-weight.
+You also have the option to enable or disable individual features for betterer performance.

 == Screenshots ==